FloeFoxon/FloeFoxon.github.io/README.md

 ### **Professional Services**

+Peer Review for Contributions to Tobacco & Nicotine Research (2025).

 Post-Publication Review of 'Effect Comparison of E-Cigarette and Traditional Smoking and Association with Stroke-A Cross-Sectional Study of NHANES'.
 (2025). [https://pubpeer.com/publications/1F118DC9A92A4FC13507BB5448462D#2](https://pubpeer.com/publications/1F118DC9A92A4FC13507BB5448462D#2)

 Peer Review for Addictive Behaviors (2025).